-As one of the most efficient addiction treatment centers, we strive to help our patients with these and any other symptoms they may experience as they begin their recovery journey.
-Our detox treatment can help patients begin their substance-specific treatment with a clean slate.
+As one of the most efficient benzodiazepine addiction treatment centers in the nation, we strive to help our patients with these and any other symptoms they may experience as they begin their recovery journey.
+Our treatment for benzo withdrawal can help patients begin their substance-specific treatment with a clean slate.

 How Our Benzo Addiction Program Works

-Our professionals offer inpatient rehabilitation for those who want to break free from their dependency on benzos.
-Our benzo addiction treatment is a clinical program that offers individualized care designed to meet the patient’s needs.
+Professionals at our inpatient rehab help those who want to break free from their dependency on benzos.
+Our benzo addiction treatment center offers individualized care designed to meet the patient’s needs.
 Patients receiving residential benzodiazepine addiction treatment will live onsite under the 24-hour care of our team.
-Those in our inpatient rehab for benzo addiction will be able to live at home or in a sober living community chosen by our facility.
+Those receiving treatment at our Northeast addictions treatment center will be able to live at home or at an approved sober living community.
 Addiction services in these programs include:

 - Individual & Group Therapy